Ethiopian Airlines Flight 409: Passengers and crew

 A memorial ceremony was held at the Ethiopian Airlines premises in Addis Ababa on 14 February 2010.

 In the media

-The accident was dramatized in the twelfth series of the Canadian documentary Mayday (also known as Air Emergency or Air Crash Investigation).
+The accident was dramatised in the twelfth series of the Canadian documentary Mayday (also known as Air Emergency or Air Crash Investigation).
 It is titled "Heading to Disaster".
 The episode re-creates the accident based on the Lebanese investigators' final report.